Childhood Obesity Linked to Foot Pain

 A vicious cycle occurs with overweight children.
-They should exercise and lose weight, but because of their weight, their feet hurt and they can’t exercise.
+They should exercise and lose weight, but because of their weight, their feet hurt and they cannot exercise.

 Being overweight can cause many problems in the feet.
 For example, the pressure of extra weight causes a flattening of the foot, resulting in strain on the plantar fascia (the band of tissue which runs from the heel to the base of the toes), a primary cause of heel pain.